Princess Baleng and the Snake King

-Princess Baleng and the Snake King (巴冷公主 (Bālěng Gōngzhǔ), Rukai language: Balenge ka abulru) is a folktale from the Rukai people, one of the Taiwanese indigenous peoples.
+Princess Baleng and the Snake King (巴冷公主 (Bālěng Gōngjhǔ), Rukai language: Balenge ka abulru) is a folktale from the Rukai people, one of the Taiwanese indigenous peoples.
 The story revolves around the marriage of the daughter of a Rukai chieftain to the Snake King.
 Due to the long history and lack of written records, there are many versions of the story.
 However, the legend and its important place in Rukai culture have contributed to the conservation of the area's ecosystem.
 Due to this legend, the Rukai people viewed Lake Xiaogui (Rukai: Taidrengere) as a sacred site, and enforced taboos against hunting or making excessive noise there.
 Some families even insist that they are the descendants of Princess Baleng.

 Legend

-In the most widely circulated version of the story, the beloved daughter of a wise yet ailing and old Rukai chieftain named Princess Baleng (巴冷公主) encountered and fell in love at the lake with a dashing young man named Adalio (阿達里歐).
+In the most widely circulated version of the story, the beloved daughter of a wise yet ailing and old Rukai chieftain named Princess Baleng ({巴冷公主) encountered and fell in love at the lake with a dashing young man named Adalio (阿達里歐).
 However, on the day of their planned wedding, Adalio arrived in the form of a hundred-pace snake at the head of a party of wild animals.
 Baleng's father, the Rukai chieftain, recognising that Adalio was an incarnation of the Snake King which protected the area, opposed proceeding with the marriage, but was also wary of offending the suitor.
 Hoping to dissuade him, he asked Adalio to give the bride seven-coloured glaze beads, which could only be obtained by descending the mountain and collecting them from the sea.
 After three years, the Snake King eventually surprised the chieftain by retrieving the beads and was subsequently allowed to marry Baleng.
 Immediately afterwards, the two disappeared into the Lake Xiaogui, and were never seen or heard from again.
 Since then, the two have been guarding the Rukai tribe for generations.
 To this day, Rukai girls still decorate and dress up with lilies to commemorate the unforgettable Princess Baleng.